regularjs/guide/en/syntax/README.md

 #Template Syntax

-Unlike dom-based template like [angular](https://angularjs.org/), [vuejs](vuejs.org), [knockoutjs](http://knockoutjs.com/). regularjs is string-based (e.g. [ractive](http://www.ractivejs.org/)), this featrue provide some advantage.
+Unlike dom-based template such as [angular](https://angularjs.org/), [vuejs](vuejs.org), [knockoutjs](http://knockoutjs.com/), regularjs is string-based (e.g. [ractive](http://www.ractivejs.org/)), this feature provides some advantages:

-### 1. more powerful control on logic
+### 1. more powerful control over logic

 The dom-based template always rely on directive(`ng-if`,`ng-repeat`), so the logic is element-based, they can't describe the structure like this:
 ```html
 {{#list users as user}}
   Hello. <b>{{user.firstName}} {{user.lastName}}</b><a href="#">DELELE</a>
 {{/list}}
 ```

-### 2. only render the parts really need to
+### 2. only render the parts that really need to

-  The dom-based template like angular don't have own parsing phase, they put the string to the document, and walker the generated dom-node to act the __LINK__ operation, so the node always have some placeholder. for example
+  The dom-based template like angular don't have its own parsing phase, they just put the string into the document, and walker the generated dom-node to call the __LINK__ action, so the node always have some placeholder. for example:

   ```html
   <button ng-click="save()" ng-disabled="myForm.$invalid"